 Creating a marketing campaign for a business can be intimidating to start and impossible to know when you’re finished.
-So how does anyone proceed with the confidence that their message will work?
+So how does anyone proceed with the confidence that the message will work?
 The answer is to think about it from the target audience’s perspective, and furthermore, identify when and where the audience will be when the message reaches them.

 One example of how our agency used context to boost a message took place last spring during the “March for Science” rallies on Earth Day.
 The social climate of the time was spurring a lot of positive talk about the event, so when we collaborated with one of our clients, an exploration-based learning company, it seemed like an ideal situation.
-After all, a large national audience was highly inspired to support scientific education, and what better platform to speak from than a company using a burgeoning scientific advancement – virtual reality and technology – to inspire young minds?
+After all, a large national audience was highly inspired to support scientific education, and what better platform to speak from than a company using a burgeoning scientific advancement – virtual reality and technology – to stimulate young minds?
 However, this was also a case of ‘too much of a good thing.’
-There was so much support, it became a real marketing challenge to stand out from the noise (albeit a very positive noise).
+With so much support, it became a real marketing challenge to stand out from the noise (albeit a very positive noise).